 To date, surface water and sediment concentrations along the affected waterways have returned to pre-spill levels.
-The risk of short-term effects and long-term impacts to the surrounding environment and human health are not yet known.
+The risk of short-term effects is expected to be minimal, but long-term impacts to the surrounding environment are not yet known.
 (US EPAa, 2015; CDPHEa, 2015)